HOW TO SUCCEED WITH A HEALTHY LIFESTYLE CHANGE

 Our main goal here is to help as many people as possible change their life for the better by living a healthy lifestyle.
 We know it’s hard and overwhelming but we also know it is SO WORTH IT!
 We also understand that not everyone can just change their entire lives overnight and that is okay too!

 We’re talking about the “gradual shifters” here – those who cannot just change everything all at once.
 Gradual shifters can still be very successful…small, manageable changes add up to big results.
-There are many different things that effect your optimal health and weight loss so just pick ONE thing to focus on doing better every few weeks.
+There are many different things that affect your optimal health and weight loss so just pick ONE thing to focus on doing better every few weeks.
 Below are some ideas:

 1. Eat REAL Food

 - Avoid processed foods.
-Shop the perimeter of the grocery story.
+Shop the perimeter of the grocery store.
 Try to avoid processed foods for a few days and see how much better you feel!
 Buy fresh meat and produce.
 It might take a little extra time to prepare your own food but it is definitely worth it!

 2. Drink Water